CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 In this tutorial, you will learn the basics of SRM to kickstart your journey into creating DRM/KMS applications with OpenGL ES 2.0.

 Let's begin by creating an empty project directory, with a `main.c` and `meson.build` file inside.
-In this example, we will use Meson for our build system.
+In this example, we will use Meson as our build system.

 ### main.c